Reaching your limit? Feeling stuck? Under pressure? Feeling down? Anxious?

 Cross-cultural issues, difficulties surrounding sight problems and hearing difficulties.

-Your first introductory session is £20.
+The first (introductory) session is £20.

-Concession rates are available.
+Concession rates are often available.